pangpang20/gaussdb-python/docs/basic/adapt.rst

    .. attribute:: labels

-       After `~gaussdb.types.TypeInfo.fetch()`, it contains the labels defined in the PostgreSQL enum type.
+       After `~gaussdb.types.TypeInfo.fetch()`, it contains the labels defined in the GaussDB enum type.

    .. attribute:: enum